FlyingEwok/install-jdk-on-steam-deck/README.md

 ```

 This will show:
-- Which directories are being checked
+- Which directories are being checked for JDK installations
-- Java version output from each installation
+- Java version output from each detected installation
 - Detection results for each JDK version
-- Any errors encountered during detection
+- Any errors encountered during the detection process
+- Installation directory status and contents

 **Common Issues:**
 1. **JDKs not detected**: This can happen if: